treebeardtech/kubeflow-bootstrap/README.md

 ## Getting Started

 Note that as all of our examples are implemented in Terraform, we recommend using the Terraform module to start off.
-The [helm super-chart](https://github.com/treebeardtech/kubeflow/tree/main/helm/treebeard-kubeflow) is likely to be a more viable interface as you move into production.
+The [helm charts](https://github.com/treebeardtech/kubeflow/tree/main/helm) are likely to be a more viable interface as you move into production.

 We recommend trying out this module in a development environment first.